Takafumi Akahoshi

-Takafumi Akahoshi (赤星 貴文, Akahoshi Takafumi) is a Japanese retired football player who played as a midfielder.
+Takafumi Akahoshi (赤星 貴文, Akahoshi Takafumi) is a Japanese former professional footballer who played as a midfielder.

 Career

-Previously he played for Latvian side FK Liepājas Metalurgs.
-Akahoshi had a great season with Metalurgs.
-Soon after joining the team he became a vital figure in its first eleven and made several excellent appearances.
-He scored his first goal for Liepāja in a league match victory (4-2) over FK Ventspils on August 22, 2010.
-All in all he played 15 matches in the LMT Virsliga, scoring 6 times and becoming the fourth top scorer in Metalurgs' team.
-He also played 1 domestic cup match, when Metalurgs were beaten by FK Jelgava and 1 Champions League qualification match, when Metalurgs were once again beaten - this time by Sparta Praha from the Czech Republic.
-He was also included in the LMT Virsliga 2010 team of the season.
-The club finished the league in the third place and he got a bronze medal.
+In 2010, Akahoshi joined Latvian side Liepājas Metalurgs.
+Soon after joining the team, he became a vital figure in its starting eleven and made several excellent appearances.
+He scored his first goal for Liepāja in a 4–2 league victory against FK Ventspils on 22 August 2010.
+He made 15 appearances in the LMT Virsliga, scored six times and became the fourth top scorer in Metalurgs' team.
+He also played one domestic cup match, when Metalurgs were beaten by FK Jelgava and one Champions League qualification match, when Metalurgs were once again beaten - this time by Sparta Praha from the Czech Republic.
+He was also included in the 2010 LMT Virsliga team of the season.
+The club finished the league in the third place.
 After that season he was released by Metalurgs, as the club intended that he had to play in a bit higher level the next year.
-In January 2011 he joined Pogoń Szczecin.
+In January 2011, he joined Pogoń Szczecin.